-

 APP 8, which generally restricts the offshore disclosure of Personal Information, allows it to occur where there is consent of the relevant individual (but note this consent has separate requirements under the Privacy Act).

-The Privacy Commissioner has identified 4 elements of consent:
+The Privacy Commissioner has identified 4 elements of consent in its guidance:

 - (informed) the individual must be adequately informed of the implications of providing or withholding consent for it to be considered informed.